Vacant bedroom charge

 |Single people or couples with four other household members||Three or four bedrooms|

 |Single people or couples with five or more other household members||Four bedroom or, if available, five or more bedrooms [*]|

 |[*] Clients who have a five bedroom household complement will generally be offered a four bedroom property unless a five bedroom property is vacant when the client’s turn is reached.
 This is because of the limited availability of five bedroom accommodation.|

-What if I don’t agree with the decisions FACS Housing has made?
+What if I don’t agree with the decisions DCJ has made?

-You cannot appeal the decision to move to another property or appeal a decision to apply the vacant bedroom charge.
-However, if you can show that an offer of accommodation is not reasonable or disagree with any decision FACS Housing made throughout the relocation process, you can request a formal review.
-To do this fill in the review of decisions form available online or from your local FACS Housing office.
+You cannot appeal the decision to move to another property or appeal a decision to apply the Vacant bedroom charge.
+However, if you can show that an offer of accommodation is not reasonable or disagree with any decision DCJ made throughout the relocation process, you can request a formal review.
+To do this fill in the review of decisions application available online or from your local DCJ Housing office.

 What if I want more information or want to talk to someone?